NILnomics/Newsletter-archive/2025_05_16/README.md

 # NILnomics — May 16, 2025

-Welcome to the second issue of the NILnomics archive.
+Welcome to issue two of NILnomics.

 This issue further explores the potential impacts of the House Settlement roster limits, reviews the new salary cap, and reviews ice hockey ticket sales